Investigating Agency of LLMs in Human-AI Collaboration Tasks: Reproducibility

 \section{Reproducibility}

-We will release the codes and datasets developed in this paper at \href{https://bit.ly/agency-dialogue}{bit.ly/agency-dialogue} under an MIT license.
+We release the code and datasets developed in this paper at \href{https://github.com/microsoft/agency-dialogue}{github.com/microsoft/agency-dialogue}.

 The use of existing artifacts conformed to their intended use.
-We used the OpenAI library for GPT-3 based models.
+We used the OpenAI library for GPT-3 and GPT-4 based models.
+We used A100 GPUs to perform inference on Llama2 and Guanaco.
 We use the scipy and statsmodel libraries for statistical tests in this paper.